gkisalatiga/gkisalatiga-foss/README.md

 - [ ] Add "ruang berbagi" (promotional) feature
 - [ ] Add search content feature
 - [ ] Create the wiki page and migrate documentations from `README.md` to the respective wiki pages
-- [ ] Fix "Carousel not displaying the latest data"
+- [X] Fix "Carousel not displaying the latest data"
 - [ ] Fix double splash screen on Android 12 or higher (or, perhaps, just remove splash screen entirely?)
 - [ ] Fix "Notification appears at exact time of the day, but at both AM and PM"
+- [X] Migrate/upgrade main JSON data to v2.0
+- [ ] Migrate/upgrade gallery JSON data to v2.0
+- [ ] Migrate/upgrade static JSON data to v2.0
 - [X] Remove ambiguous "upload date" of videos in "Content" tab

 ## C. Privacy Policy